poojaruhal/Moose-Camel-Comments/README.md

 https://poojaruhal65.github.io/

 ## About Project
-This Project analyze the linguistic pattern of developers when they write comments.
+The Project analyze the Pharo class-comments,  evolution of the class-comments and linguistic pattern of developer.
-How developers express their thoughts of writing code and what pattern this produces.
+How developers express their thoughts in natural language (English).

 # Install
 ```smalltalk